Photos and Review by Oyster.com Investigators

 Everything about this resort -- from the rooms to the pools -- was designed for families.
 A single traveler or a couple without kids may feel out of place here, since the grounds are overrun with little ones and the parents who tail after them.

 Three restaurants, one deli, and room service

-A few solid on-site options are provided, as well as plenty of alternatives a short drive away.
+A few solid on-site options, albeit pricey for quality, are provided, and there are plenty of alternatives a short drive away.